 Why do we enjoy cooking shows?
-While most people don’t follow long and bake a souffle with the contestants on Great British Bake-Off, they still find satisfaction in watching the goodies being made and eaten.
+While most people don’t follow along and bake a souffle with the contestants on the Great British Bake-Off, they still find satisfaction in watching the goodies made and eaten.

 The answer could be in a group of brain cells that have recently been discovered.
 They’re the same group of brain cells that could also explain why we yawn when we see someone yawn.
 Or smile when we see someone smile.
 Or feel strong emotions after watching a movie or a story on the news.

 These brain cells are called mirror neurons.
-While there is still a lot to learn about mirror neurons, they hold the potential for answering big questions about empathy, observational learning, and emotions.
+While there is still a lot to learn about mirror neurons, they hold the potential to answer big questions about empathy, observational learning, and emotions.

-They are a group of brain cells that go off when performing tasks or watching people do those tasks.
-While mirror neurons were directly observed in monkeys (I’ll talk more on that later) brain cells that mimic mirror neurons have been discovered in the front of the brain.
+They are a group of brain cells that go off when performing or watching people do those tasks.
+While mirror neurons were directly observed in monkeys (I’ll talk more about that later), brain cells that mimic mirror neurons have been discovered in the front of the brain.
 These areas of the brain include:

-Mirror neurons are a relatively new discovery.
+Mirror neurons are a relatively discovery.
 It took until the 1990s for an Italian scientist to discover them.
-And he discovered them after eating an ice cream and watching a monkey.
+And he discovered them after eating ice cream and watching a monkey.

 The scientists placed caps on the monkeys so that they could observe their brains and the activation of certain brain cells in the monkeys.
 Then the feasting began.

-The series of experiments with Macaque monkeys showed that the same neurons would fire when the monkey was eating and when the monkey observed someone eating.
-If the monkey watched the researcher grab for a peanut, the neurons in their brain would fire as if they were grabbing the peanut.
+The experiments with Macaque monkeys showed that the same neurons would fire when the monkey was eating and when the monkey observed someone eating.
+If the monkey watched the researcher grab a peanut, the neurons in their brain would fire as if they were grabbing it.
 If they saw another monkey peel and eat a banana, the same neurons would fire off as if they were eating a banana.

 It gives a new meaning to the phrase, “Monkey see, monkey do,” doesn’t it?